You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 The Elton John Impact Awards were established to inspire a new generation of changemakers.
 By recognizing public figures who use their voices for good, the program creates a bridge that translates visibility and representation into tangible support and action for the LGBTQ+ community.

-The Elton John Impact Awards will come to life as a podcast audio special airing on June 1, 2026.
-The program can be heard across 300+ iHeartRadio stations, on the iHeartRadio app, and everywhere podcasts are heard.
+The Elton John Impact Awards came to life as a podcast audio special that aired on June 1, 2026.
+The program was heard across 300+ iHeartRadio stations, on the iHeartRadio app, and everywhere podcasts are heard.

-Hosted by the incomparable Billy Porter and Elvis Duran, the special features intimate conversations with Elton John, David Furnish, and the honorees as they reflect on their personal journeys of advocacy.
-The broadcast will also feature a special performance of “Your Song” by multi-platinum singer-songwriter Dove Cameron.
+Hosted by the incomparable Billy Porter and Elvis Duran, the special featured intimate conversations with Elton John, David Furnish, and the honorees as they reflected on their personal journeys of advocacy.
+The broadcast featured a special performance of “Your Song” by multi-platinum singer-songwriter Dove Cameron.
 Program content also includes leadership voices from the nonprofit beneficiaries, including The Trevor Project’s Senior Director of Communications, Jackson Budinger.

 The support from EJIA builds upon a strong foundation of allyship.
 Since 2020, Procter & Gamble has remained a valued year-round partner, providing transformational grants to support The Trevor Project’s work.
 We’re honored to once again be recognized by P&G, iHeart, and Brandi Carlile’s Looking Out Foundation, along with this year’s celebrity honorees, as a beneficiary of the Elton John Impact Awards.